The Most Common Questions We Are Asked

 We offer a 1-year adhesion warranty.
 If the coating lifts, peels, bubbles, or cracks due to improper installation or workmanship we will address the issue and make any necessary repairs.
 While our aim is to deliver top quality and client satisfaction, there are some things we are unable to accept responsibility for.
 When you sign your contract, it will include an Important Instructions addendum which provides clear instructions on how to use and care for your epoxy counters or tabletops.
 If our instructions are not followed and there is damage to the surface, we will not be held liable.
 Scratches are not a warrantable item.
 Please contact us directly for our maintenance and touch-up program.

-What kind of fishing rods and handles do you create?
+What kind of custom handles do you create?

-We can build you a custom fresh or saltwater type of fishing rod with customized wrapping and epoxy handle to fit all your design needs.
+We can build you a custom epoxy handle to fit all your design needs.
 In addition, we can create handles for a variety of products such as tool handles, beverage taps, gear shift knobs, and more…

 READY TO GET STARTED?